utkarsh006/Eazy-Android/Articles/9_Layout_and_their_types.md

 The ViewGroup is a subclass of View and provides invisible container that hold other Views or other ViewGroups and define their layout properties.

-At third level we have different layouts which are subclasses of ViewGroup class and a typical layout defines the visual structure for an Android user interface and can be created either at run time using View/ViewGroup objects or you can declare your layout using simple XML file main_layout.xml which is located in the res/layout folder of your project.
+At third level we have different <b> layouts which are subclasses of ViewGroup class</b> and a typical layout defines the visual structure for an Android user interface and can be created either at run time using View/ViewGroup objects or you can declare your layout using simple XML file main_layout.xml which is located in the res/layout folder of your project.

 # Layout
 As explained above, designing gets done in these stages:
-1. you have view that is base class for widgets like button, textView etc...
+- you have <b>view</b> that is base class for widgets like button, textView etc...
-2. you have group of those views, an invisible container that holds other views which can be termed as      ViewGroup like RecyclerView, ListView etc...
+- you have group of those views, an invisible container that holds other views which can be termed as <b>ViewGroup</b> like RecyclerView, ListView etc...
-3. We have layouts like LinearLayout, RelativeLayout etc... that hold views and viewgroups.
+- We have <b>layouts</b> like LinearLayout, RelativeLayout etc... that hold views and viewgroups.

-When you open any activity.xml file you get to see a parent Layout (usually ConstraintLayout) that holds view and viewgroups as child in it.
+When you open any activity.xml file you get to see a parent Layout (usually <b>ConstraintLayout</b>) that holds view and viewgroups as child in it.
 <br>
 Lets understand the graph:
 <br><hr>